Deeds Of Reconveyance: A Guide To What Happens When You’ve Repaid Your Mortgage

 Once you have an accurate deed of reconveyance in hand, guard it and get it to your local records office to be filed.

 A deed of reconveyance signifies the end of your mortgage.
+Paying off your loan is a huge accomplishment.
 You should celebrate!
-Paying off your loan is a huge accomplishment.
-But before you celebrate your freedom from your mortgage, examine the deed of reconveyance for errors and get it filed with your local government as part of the public records.

 Viewing 1 - 3 of 3